Study and Living Costs

 Cost of living

-St. Petersburg boasts a convenient transport system with relatively low travel costs – there is no zoning and time limits.
-One trip on the metro is 60 rubles, while bus, trolleybus, and tram tickets are 55 rubles each.
-Students can purchase a special transport pass that offers unlimited travel on the metro, buses, trams and trolleybuses for 1,160 rubles per month.
-Alternatively, you can buy separate passes for specific types of transport, or a Podorozhnik pass, which allows you to gradually lower your travel costs (the more you travel, the cheaper it will be).
+St. Petersburg can boast a rather convenient transport system with relatively low travel costs.
+As of June 2022, a single metro ride costs 65 rubles, while a one-way bus, tram, or trolleybus ticket is 60 rubles.
+Students can purchase a special transport pass that offers unlimited travel on the metro, buses, trams, and trolleybuses for 1,205 rubles/mo.
+You can also opt for separate passes for specific types of transport, or a Podorozhnik pass, which allows you to gradually lower your travel costs (the more you travel, the less you pay).

 • Working while you study